Contextual MetaML: Syntax and Full Abstraction: Closed Instances of Use

 \section{Closed Instances of Use}

-Closed Instances of Use approximation \citep{talcottReasoningProgramsEffects1998} is widely used in reasoning about program equivalence in higher-order call-by-value languages.
+Closed Instances of Use approximation \cite{talcottReasoningProgramsEffects1998} is widely used in reasoning about program equivalence in higher-order call-by-value languages.
 It says that two terms are contextually equivalent if and only if they are equivalent under all suitable evaluation contexts, heaps, and closing substitutions.

-LMML has two kinds of variables.
-Local variables are similar to normal variables in call-by-value languages, so for every free variable declared as $x:T$ in the local variable context, the closing substitution shall substitute a closed value of type $T$ for $x$.
+Contextual MetaML has two kinds of variables.
+Local variables are similar to normal variables in call-by-value languages, so for every free variable declared as $x:T$ in the local variable context, the closing substitution shall substitute a closed value of type $T$.

 Global variables, on the other hand, are declared as $u:\Gamma\vd T$ in the global variable context, which says that $u$ represents a term of type $T$ under local variable context $\Gamma$.
 Also, when a substitution for $u$ is created by the (Letbox) rule, what gets substituted is exactly a term of type $T$ under local variable context $\Gamma$.
 Therefore, for every such global variable $u$, the closing substitution shall substitute a term of type $T$ under local variable context $\Gamma$.